vsdp/vsdp-bundle/_pages/installation.md

 **Using git**

-If you have [git](https://git-scm.com/) installed and about 700 MB of disk space available, you can easily obtain a full bundle of VSDP, SDPT3, SeDuMi, and CSDP including several benchmark libraries by the command
+If you have [git](https://git-scm.com/) installed and about 700 MB of disk space available, you can easily obtain a full bundle of VSDP 2006, 2012, 2018, including some aforementioned approximate solvers, and some benchmark libraries by the command

 {% highlight matlab %}
  git clone --recurse-submodules https://github.com/vsdp/vsdp.github.io